-In general, at any level l, associated with variable x{n-l} , the expansion of terms W{n-l}^2 and W{n-l} will create exactly two different nonconstant terms, one representing W{n-l-1}^2 and the other W{n-l-1} ; plus a constant term 2^{n-l} .
-The term W{n-l-l} will be shared, with different multiplicative constants, by W{n-l}^2 and W{n-l} .
+In general, at any level l, associated with variable $x{n-l}$ , the expansion of terms $W{n-l}^2$ and $W{n-l}$ will create exactly two different non-constant terms, one representing $W{n-l-1}^2$ and the other $W{n-l-1}$ ; plus a constant term $2^{n-l}$ .
+The term $W{n-l-l}$ will be shared, with different multiplicative constants, by $W{n-l}^2$ and $W{n-l}$ .

-This reasoning can be readily generalized to an arbitrary integer degree k; at each level, there will always be exactly k different nonconstant terms.
-Since, on the top variable (x{n-1}) level, there is only one node (the root) and there are exactly k nonconstant nodes at each of the remaining (n-1) levels, the total number of nodes is equal to k(n-1) + 1.
+This reasoning can be readily generalized to arbitrary integer degree k; at each level there will always be exactly k different nonconstant terms.
+Since on the top variable $(x{n-1})$ level there is only one node (the root), and there are exactly k non-constant nodes at each of the remaining (n-1) levels, the total number of nodes is equal to k(n-1)+1.

-3.5 Limitations of Taylor Expansion Diagram Representation
+E. Limitations of Taylor Expansion Diagram Representation

-It should be obvious from the definition of TED that it can only represent those functions that have finite Taylor expansion and, in particular, multivariate polynomials with finite integer degrees.
-For polynomials of finite integer degree $k \ge 1$, successive differentiation of the function ultimately leads to zero, resulting in a finite number of terms.
-However, those functions that have infinite Taylor series (such as a^x , where a is a constant) cannot be represented with a finite TED graph.
+It should be obvious from the definition of TED that it can only represent those functions that have finite Taylor expansion, and in particular multi-variate polynomials with finite integer degrees.
+For polynomials of finite integer degree $k \geq 1$ , successive differentiation of the function ultimately leads to zero, resulting in a finite number of terms.
+However, those functions that have infinite Taylor series (such as $a^x$ , where a is a constant) cannot be represented with a finite TED graph.

-Another natural limitation of TEDs is that they cannot represent relational operators (such as comparators, $A \ge B$, A == B, etc.) in symbolic form.
+Another natural limitation of TEDs is that they cannot represent relational operators (such as comparators, $A \ge B, A == B$ , etc.) in symbolic form.
 This is because Taylor series expansion is defined for functions and not for relations.
 Relations are characterized by discontinuities over their domain and are not differentiable.
 In order to use TEDs to represent relational operators, often encountered in RTL descriptions, the expansion of word-level variables and bit vectors into their bit-level components is required.
 Finally, TEDs cannot represent modular arithmetic.
-This issue will be discussed in Section 5.3 in the context of RTL verification.
+This issue will be discussed in Section V-C in the context of RTL verification.

-4 COMPOSITION OPERATIONS FOR TAYLOR EXPANSION DIAGRAMS
+IV.
+COMPOSITION OPERATIONS FOR TAYLOR EXPANSION DIAGRAMS